benshimonz/V1/README.md

 - P3 may appear below a 'split by _relprop_' below a relationship.
 The relationship may be wrapped by an 'L'
 - P3 may appear below a 'split by _{pt/at/st}/< ett >_' below a relationship.
 The relationship may be wrapped by an 'L'

+- _relprop1_ is a property of the relationship
-- {pt}/{at}/{st}/< ett > is a property tag / aggregation tag / split tag / entity type tag - defined on top of the filter (in a previous filtering step) or right of the relationship
+- {pt}/{at}/{st}/< ett > is a property tag / aggregation tag / split tag / entity type tag - defined on top of the P1 (in a previous filtering step) or right of the '→' entity

+- Optional:
+  - _per {et, et, ...}_ - a set, _S1_, of entity tags of typed/logical/untyped entities
+  - _per →_ - _S1_ is the set of one or more (when following a quantifier - see Q249, Q250) typed/logical/untyped entities directly right of the aggregation

+- _n_ is a positive integer

 - _aggop_ is a _min/max/avg/sum_ aggregation of an ordinal property, or a _distinct_ aggregation of any property

 - _relprop1_, _relprop2_ are different properties of the relationship

 _**Q269:** Any person and his horses - of the 3 horse colors of which the average ownership start date is the latest_